ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## Our test structure
 We have three kinds of test

+- Unit

 - UI

-- Unit

 - End to end

 &nbsp;

 Since our services are essentially return statements calling our repository, we found integration tests of these to be of lesser valued, compared to the rest of the project.
 However, if the project continues, testing them would be beneficial to ensure functionality remains unchanged as the services evolve.
-&nbsp;
+\vspace*{0.3cm}

+Most of the unit tests are on the repository methods since these are where almost all of the compute is being done.

+\vspace*{0.3cm}
 Our UI tests are set up quite general, we don't mock anything, just use an in memory database, and only validate if the UI behave as expected.
 You could, in addition to these, have done some tests where you isolate the UI more, e.g., by mocking the behavior of the used service methods.
 But we prioritized other tasks given the application's size.
-&nbsp;

-Our unit tests are of almost all of our methods in our two repositories, supposed to be over all &nbsp;

-We have some end to end test, but could probably use some more, tho since our UI test are so general, they act some what as end to end tests.
+We have some end to end test, but could probably use some more, since our UI test are so general, they act some what as end to end tests.

+\pagebreak

 # Ethics